FerRojasChoco/castVirtualAssistant/README.md

     pip install rasa
     ```
 2.  **Load the Project:** Place all configuration files in a Rasa project directory.
-3.  **Train the Model:** Train the conversational model using the provided configuration.
+3.  **Train the Model:** Train the conversational model using your own or the provided configuration.
     ```bash
     rasa train
     ```